Bltgn/DF-succubus/fooccubus-prod/succubus-readme.txt

 # Summoning a creature #
 * In order to summon a creature, you must build a summoning circle using a totem and a construction material.
-* Various jobs require different items, select an unavailable task to see which one.
+* Various jobs require different items, selecting an unavailable task will give your a list.
 * When applicable, the resulting gender of the summoned creature will be choosen randomly.
+* Most creatures are not tamed but act friendly.

+# Taming the summoned creatures #
+* To war train those creatures, you must first build a cage within an animal training activity zone.
+* Assign the creature to the cage.
+* In the animal screen assign a trainer.
+She will get to work.
+* You can release the creature one it is tamed by linking a cage to a lever and pulling it.

 ## Summons for both civs ##
 * Nahash : Vermin hunting snake.
 It can be bred for its eggs.